Thirty-two dead in Tajikistan prison riot

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-DUSHANBE, Tajikistan: At least 32 people were killed in a prison riot in Tajikistan, including 24 members of the Islamic State militant group and three guards, authorities said Monday.
+DUSHANBE, Tajikistan: At least 32 people were killed in a prison riot in Tajikistan, including 24 members of the Islamic State jihadist group and three guards, authorities said Monday.

 Five inmates and the three guards were initially killed by prisoners in the riot that erupted on Sunday evening, and the others died in clashes with security forces trying to restore order, the justice ministry said in a statement.

-In November 2018, another riot claimed by IS left 26 people dead in Khujand, a city in the northeast of the country.
-That riot was initiated by a former IS member seeking to spark a mass escape.
-Last week a Tajik court sentenced nine of the prison staff, including the head of the prison, to jail terms up to four years of prison for "negligence."

-The jihadist rioters are awaiting sentencing and face new prison terms ranging from ten to twenty years.
-Tajikistan, a poor mountainous country of nine million people bordering Afghanistan, has suffered from severe conflict since it gained independence after the collapse of the Soviet Union in 1991.

-DUSHANBE, Tajikistan: At least 32 people were killed in a prison riot in Tajikistan, including 24 members of the Islamic State militant group and three guards, authorities said Monday.
+DUSHANBE, Tajikistan: At least 32 people were killed in a prison riot in Tajikistan, including 24 members of the Islamic State jihadist group and three guards, authorities said Monday.

 Five inmates and the three guards were initially killed by prisoners in the riot that erupted on Sunday evening, and the others died in clashes with security forces trying to restore order, the justice ministry said in a statement.